How to Sell High-Dimensional Data Optimally: Pricing High-dimensional Gaussian Data

 \subsection{Deterministic Experiments Suffice for High-dimensional Data}

 Based on previous work on data pricing (for example, \cite{bergemann2018design,cai2021sell}, and indeed the previous section of this work, also), one may form the expectation that randomizing signals is crucial to extract optimal revenue.
 Although true from a theoretical viewpoint, a puzzling aspect of modern data markets is that most products being sold involve little to no explicit randomization.
-In our simplified setting, although this is not uniformly true in all dimensions, we prove that there always exist deterministic signaling schemes for high-dimensional state spaces.
+In our simplified setting, although this is not uniformly true in all dimensions, we prove that there always exist deterministic revenue-maximizing signaling schemes for high-dimensional state spaces.
+The proof is rooted in the intuition that, in sufficiently high-dimensions, the epistemic uncertainty inherent in the state can substitute for the aleatoric randomness imposed via explicit algorithmic randomization.